-- Audible Clicks and Tones: The user can toggle on and off audible key clicks (for all keys) and audible tones (for change-of-state keys such as Caps Lock, Num Lock, Keypad, Scoll Lock and Insert).
+- Audible Clicks and Tones: Typists can toggle the audible key clicks (for all keys) and audible tones (for change-of-state keys such as Caps Lock, Num Lock, Keypad, Scoll Lock and Insert) On & Off as desired.

 - Memory Locking Switch: Ensure that your macros and mapping are not accidentally erased with this switch which protects against accidental or unauthorized programming changes to the keyboard.